Partnering to Expand Therapeutic Boundaries

 Exelixis has established multiple partnerships and collaborations with other leading pharmaceutical and biopharmaceutical companies.
 These partnerships are designed to advance the development of a variety of potential therapies for cancer and other serious diseases.

-CS-3150 (esaxerenone) is an oral, non-steroidal, selective antagonist of the mineralocorticoid receptor (MR), a nuclear hormone receptor implicated in a variety of cardiovascular and metabolic diseases.
-MR antagonists can be used to treat hypertension and congestive heart failure due to their vascular protective effects.
-Recent studies have also shown beneficial effects of adding MR antagonists to the treatment regimen for patients with type 2 diabetes with nephropathy.
-As a non-steroidal, selective MR antagonist, CS-3150 may have the potential for the treatment of hypertension and congestive heart failure, and may provide protection from end organ damage due to vascular complications.
+Esaxerenone (CS-3150) is an oral, non-steroidal, selective blocker of the mineralocorticoid receptor (MR), a nuclear hormone receptor implicated in a variety of cardiovascular and metabolic diseases.
+MR blockers can be used to treat hypertension and congestive heart failure due to their vascular protective effects.
+Recent studies have also shown beneficial effects of adding MR blockers to the treatment regimen for patients with type 2 diabetes with nephropathy.
+As a non-steroidal, selective MR antagonist, esaxerenone may have the potential for the treatment of hypertension and congestive heart failure, and may provide protection from end organ damage due to vascular complications.

-In September 2016, Daiichi Sankyo announced it is undertaking a phase 3 clinical development program to evaluate CS-3150 as a treatment for essential hypertension in Japanese patients.
-In addition to a phase 3 pivotal trial, ESAX-HTN, Daiichi Sankyo is sponsoring six smaller phase 3 clinical trials of CS-3150 in specific populations of patients with hypertension, either as monotherapy or in combination with other therapies used to treat the condition.
-For more information on the clinical trial program for CS-3150, please visit www.clinicaltrials.gov
+In September 2016, Daiichi Sankyo initiated a phase 3 pivotal trial (ESAX-HTN) to evaluate esaxerenone as a treatment for essential hypertension in Japanese patients.
+In September 2017, Daiichi Sankyo announced positive top-line results from this trial and subsequently submitted a regulatory application to the Japanese Pharmaceutical and Medical Devices Agency in February 2018.
+In addition to ESAX-HTN, Daiichi Sankyo is sponsoring six smaller phase 3 clinical trials evaluating esaxerenone in specific populations of patients with hypertension, either as monotherapy or in combination with other therapies used to treat the condition, as well as an additional phase 3 clinical trial in patients with diabetic nephropathy.
+For more information on the clinical trial program for esaxerenone, please visit www.clinicaltrials.gov.

 SAR245408 (XL147) is an orally available inhibitor of phosphoinositide-3-kinase (PI3K).
 PI3K plays an important role in cell proliferation and survival, and activation of the PI3K pathway is a frequent event in human tumors, promoting cell proliferation, survival, and resistance to chemotherapy and radiotherapy.
 Exelixis discovered SAR245408 internally and out-licensed the compound to Sanofi.
 SAR245408 has been evaluated by Sanofi as a single agent and in multiple combination regimens in a variety of cancer indications.